kernelkit/infix/doc/system.md

 ### Security Aspects

-The three default user levels apply primarily to NETCONF, with exception of the `admin` group which is granted full access to the underlying UNIX system with the following ACL rules:
+The NACM user levels apply primarily to NETCONF, with exception of the `admin` group which is granted full system administrator privileges to the underlying UNIX system with the following ACL rules:

 ```json
    ...